 Summer in Estonia is not complete without a proper road trip to one of it’s many islands!
 As much as I love Saaremaa – the largest island – Hiiumaa has always been my favorite.
 It has a special atmosphere and unique culture.
 Once you get off the ferry and let all the fast drivers pass by, you almost have the road to yourself.
 Everything is so near, you can make a round in just one day while enjoying it’s best spots.
+I have gathered my favorite Hiiumaa points of interest.

 It is noteworthy to mention and the best beaches are well hidden and you will most certainly leave the island with a steady wish to come back again.
 We had a whole day to explore and made it to the some of the most famous attractions of this beautiful island.